MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 SAP ERP is a centralized system of record that facilitates the management of data and business processes between many departments within an organization.
 SAP ERP, developed by SAP SE, serves as the primary enterprise resource planning application for many businesses worldwide.

-The preview version of SAP integration with Microsoft Power Platform offers enhanced connectivity capabilities with SAP ERP and a prebuilt solution supported by Power Apps, Power Automate, and Azure Logic Apps.
+The preview version of SAP integration with Microsoft Power Platform offers enhanced connectivity capabilities with SAP and a prebuilt solution supported by Power Apps, Power Automate, and Azure Logic Apps.
 The prebuilt solution offers components that work together to create a streamlined view of SAP ERP's core business functions while automating the workflows behind the scenes.

 > [!IMPORTANT]
 >